All Episodes

 Time Text

-John Boehner has just been elected by the Republicans in the House of Representatives as their majority leader, replacing uh Tom Delay.
+John Boehner has just been elected by the Republicans in the House of Representatives as their majority leader, replacing Tom DeLay.

-His posed by Roy Blunt from Missouri, who was the acting majority leader, and John Shadig from Arizona, one of the uh one of the 94 freshmen, I think, came in with was part of the Newt Revolution.
+His opposed by Roy Blunt from Missouri, who was the acting majority leader, and John Shattig from Arizona, one of the 94 freshmen, I think, came in with, was part of the Newt Revolution.

 Actually, Boehner was too.

-Boehner was very much involved in the uh contract with America.
+Boehner was very much involved in the contract with America.

-Boehner also was on the other end of the phone call, the cell phone call that Newt was having with Boehner that was over overheard and recorded by the grandmother and grandfather uh pair, the what was their name?
+Boehner also was on the other end of the phone call, the cell phone call that Newt was having with Boehner that was overheard and recorded by the grandmother and grandfather pair.

 Anyway, greetings and welcome.

-This is the Limbaugh Institute for Advanced Conservative Studies, telephone numbers 800-282-2882.
+It's the Limbaugh Institute for Advanced Conservative Studies.

-Uh pressure is being brought to bear from those in the Detroit area who have heard my pledge today on WJR this morning to no longer use the term that actually had coined for Auburn Hills anyway.
+Pressure is being brought to bear from those in the Detroit area who have heard my pledge today on WJR this morning to no longer use the term that I actually coined for Auburn Hills anyway, because that's where the incident between the Pistons and the Indiana Pacers took place when there was an insurgent breakdown.

-And the the first the first thought that hit my head is after Sunday night, uh hopefully we'll be able to at least refer to Detroit as the Steel City West.
+And the first thought that hit my head is after Sunday night, hopefully, we'll be able to at least refer to Detroit as the Steel City West.

-The uh measure was aired Tuesday in the Senate Judiciary Committee.
+The measure was aired Tuesday in the Senate Judiciary Committee.

-Washington is one of fourteen states where bestiality is not explicitly banned, according to the National Conference of State Legislatures.
+Washington is one of 14 states where bestiality is not explicitly banned, according to the National Conference of State Legislatures.

 Our laws are lacking in this area, said Pam Roach.